basknol/MMM-ImageFileWatcher/README.md

 This [MagicMirror²](https://github.com/MichMich/MagicMirror/) module watches one or multiple directories, this module displays an image for a specified number of seconds if an image is added to the watched directory.
 For example an image uploaded via SFTP from your phone.

+This module can also show images uploaded to PushBullet on your Mirror.
+Therefore install the [MMM-PushBulletNotifications](https://github.com/basknol/MMM-PushBulletNotifications) module and add the configuration option `processPushBulletNotifications` (in the MMM-ImageFileWatcher configuration) and set it to `true`.

 Inspired by the [MMM-ImageSlideshow](https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow) module created by GitHub user [Adam Moses](https://github.com/AdamMoses-GitHub)

 ## Dependencies / Requirements